FTC Disclosure for Bloggers – Beginners Guide

-Now, the person who will be signing up for tubebuddy should have a prior knowledge of the relationship between me and the company itself.
+Now, the person who will be signing up for tube buddy should have prior knowledge of the relationship between me and the company itself.

 Writing and publishing the affiliate disclosure page simply means disclosing the relationship between you and the merchant you are promoting.

-However, this is only mandatory if you meet following requirements:-
+However, this is only mandatory if you meet the following requirements:-

 - Trading directly in the USA